corymickelson/corymickelson.github.io/source/_posts/Native-Nodejs-Development-Environment-Setup.md

     SUFFIX ".node") # will output an intro.node file
 ```

-In the CMakeLists.txt file we declared our source files as `"src/*.h"` and `"src/*.cc"`, if you haven't already go ahead and create a src directory, and add files and src/addon.cc
-It seems to also be convention to have all our javascript library code in a `lib` directory, you can add this now as well as a main.js file in the lib folder.
+In the CMakeLists.txt file we declared our source files as `"src/*.h"` and `"src/*.cc"` this is just telling CMake that all the `.cc` and `.h` files in the `/src` directory are a part of this project.
+It seems to be convention to have all our native code in the `src` directory and all our javascript library code in a `lib` directory.

 Our project should appear as such:
 ```